Document legalization

 • document confirming the dissolution of marriage or the death of a family member;

-• document that confirms the conclusion of a registered partnership contract;
+• a document that confirms the conclusion of a registered partnership contract;

 • higher education diploma;